-Voorhees College has a carefully outlined disciplinary system, with sanctions that can include anything from a formal reprimand to public service to expulsion.
+Voorhees University has a carefully outlined disciplinary system, with sanctions that can include anything from a formal reprimand to public service to expulsion.
 It's designed to ensure that no student's right to an education are violated due to the actions of another.
 It's set up to make sure the atmosphere at Voorhees is safe and comfortable for everyone.

 Depending on what the issue is, officials who might be involved in the process include the Residential Hearing Board, Judicial Council, other hearing officers and the vice president for student affairs.

 Most of our students never are involved in this system, and we're hoping you won't be either.
 But in case you are, here's a quick look at our disciplinary policies.
-It's not intended to be a comprehensive document.You'll find complete information in the following two volumes of the Voorhees College Policy Manual:
+It's not intended to be a comprehensive document.You'll find complete information in the following two volumes of the Voorhees University Policy Manual:

 Residential Hearing Board

 Residence directors may handle infractions occurring in the residence halls.
 In such cases where the facts are in dispute, cases may be referred to the Residential Hearing Board or the director of residential life and housing.
 The Residential Hearing Board or director will forward decisions and recommendations to the vice president for student affairs, whose decision is final.

 Serious infractions will be referred to the Judicial Council.
 This committee reports its decisions and recommendations to the vice president for student affairs.
 While the president can review any matter, decisions of the vice president for student affairs are considered final.
 The Judicial Council is composed of four faculty members, two members appointed by the President, and three students appointed by the Student Government Association.